| |

 - commodity futures trading was added on oil, metals and grains, plus hedging of

-those commodities by companies that use or produce them; plus buying and storing
+those commodities by companies that use or produce them; plus futures trading on

-- a player can be granted executive stock options after becoming CEO of a company,
+- a player can be awarded executive stock options after becoming CEO of a company,

 and CEO bonuses are now more closely correlated to company earnings performance; and

-- short-selling and highly realistic put and call options trading were added.
+- short-selling of stocks and ETFs and highly realistic put and call options trading

 (Some of the above features are not enabled in the free version.)

-For update information and a detailed description of new features in Versions 7.8x,
+For update information and a detailed description of new features in recent versions,

 click here.

-Traders and speculators, take note: We have recently introduced Speculator:
+Traders and speculators, take note: In 2016, we introduced Speculator:

 The Stock Trading Simulation, a "spin-off" from Wall Street Raider,